ewfruitcake/burgerpricing/README.md

 ![Graph final](https://github.com/ewfruitcake/burgerpricing/assets/71989699/6387cc40-dab0-4216-9325-72dbb085a8d6)

-## Dataset
+## Abstract

-> The dataset being used for the research project consists of a Google burger café’s transactions throughout the year.
-The dataset is publicly available.

-## Introduction, justification and central topics

-Price sensitivity is a great topic of interest in product pricing decisions.
-When price elasticity of certain products can be estimated accurately, optimal prices will maximize profit margins at the right level of demand.
+When prices increase or decrease, demand is either influenced by this change or not impacted.
+Herein we refer to the concept of price elasticity, referring to the extent that demand is sensitive to movements in price.
+The greater the price sensitivity, the more demand will shift and vice versa.
+This is a great topic of interest in business product pricing decisions.
+When price elasticity of certain products can be estimated accurately, optimal product prices will maximize profit margins at the right level of demand.
 Price optimization is critical to businesses in the North American fast-food restaurant industry, an industry where profit margins are tight, and fast-food options are ubiquitous.
+For products not sensitive to demand movements, there may be other factors influencing sales that businesses can drive insights from.
+A thorough analysis on the topic will involve the big data analytics themes of data mining and knowledge discovery by channeling a business dataset to guide critical business decisions and predictions.
+The summary of research questions that will guide this study surrounding price optimization will be:

+- “How does the time of year impact price elasticity of burger café menu items?”
+- “How can burger café menu item prices be modeled by time of year?”
+- “How can beverage sales volume be modeled by time of year?”

-The application of data mining could help a restaurant chain evaluate when to prepare promotional offers during the year and for which items.
+Insight gained from the research questions could help a restaurant chain evaluate when to prepare promotional offers during the year and for which items.
+Additionally, how to better optimize pricing for their menu items.
+Knowledge discovery sheds light on how certain beverages are performing and why to uncover patterns that may aid in business decisions.
+Those decisions could include; beverage menu expansion or possibly the removal of beverage items.

-Time of year is an important driving factor that influences many price optimization decisions.
-Knowledge discovery aims to uncover patterns surrounding how certain beverages are performing, why and when.
-The results should aid in business decisions such as beverage menu changes, including beverage menu expansion or the removal of beverage items.
-Hence, the topics of **data mining** and **knowledge discovery** are the central themes of this research project on the burger menu dataset.
+> The dataset that will be used for the research is publicly available and consists of a Google burger café’s transaction throughout the year.
+The dataset contains a variety of data attributes, ranging from date, numeric and character types.

+Keywords: Price optimization, price elasticity, product pricing, data mining, knowledge discovery, regression, business decisions, burger menu dataset

+## Statistical methods
+Statistical methods such as regression, correlation, and feature transformation will be proposed to solve the stated problems and make informed predictions.

 ## Programming languages and tools
 Programming languages and tools include various Python libraries to apply statistical techniques, visualization, and machine learning models to answer the guiding research questions.
 They will also be applied to analyze trends, patterns and distributions of the dataset.
 The code will be run on a Jupyter notebook file (.IPYNB), this will be attached to the GitHub repository.

-## Statistical methods
-Statistical methods such as regression, correlation, and feature transformation will be proposed to solve the stated problems and make informed predictions.

 ## Descriptive statistics of the dataset